KnudsenMorten/MicrosoftGraphPS/README.md

 https://github.com/KnudsenMorten/MicrosoftGraphPS

 .PARAMETER Scope
-Scope where MicrosoftGraphPS module will be installed - can be AllUsers or CurrentUser
+Scope where MicrosoftGraphPS module will be installed - can be AllUsers (default) or CurrentUser

 .PARAMETER CleanupOldMicrosoftGraphVersions
 [switch] Removes old versions, if any found

+.PARAMETER RemoveAllMicrosoftGraphVersions
+[switch] Removes all versions of Microsoft.Graph (complete re-install)

 .PARAMETER InstallLatestMicrosoftGraph
 [switch] Install latest version of Microsoft.Graph from PSGallery, if new version detected